 Protect Your Skin from Sunlight While Traveling

 If you’re traveling to a sunny location, be sure to bring along sunscreen lotion or cream to protect your skin from sunburn.
 Badly burned skin will make you feel miserable with not only the pain of inflamed skin, but potentially fever and nausea as well.
 Don’t ruin your entire vacation by mistakenly thinking protecting your skin isn’t important.
-Also, make sure to bring sunglasses to protect your eyes from the sun’s ultraviolet rays
+Also, make sure to bring prescription sunglasses to protect your eyes from the sun’s ultraviolet rays.

 Prepare for Overcoming Jet Lag